kacollins/2022-10-22-workshop/README.md

 Our audience for this workshop is adults learning about coding with HTML and CSS.
 We expect to have 20-30 attendees, 10-12 volunteers (including coaches), and a facilitator.
 Coaches will be experienced developers.
 Members of underrepresented groups are highly encouraged to attend!

 #### Attendees
-* The deadline to [apply to attend](https://forms.gle/zwhcyCNG3WXxtbYo6) this workshop is October 1.
-* We'll let you know whether your application to attend is accepted as soon as we can.
+* We'll let you know whether your [application to attend](https://forms.gle/zwhcyCNG3WXxtbYo6) is accepted as soon as we can.
 * You'll need to bring a laptop to this workshop.
 If you don't have access to one, you can [borrow a Chromebook](https://www.metrolibrary.org/discover/technology#computers) from the Metropolitan Library System.
 * We'll be communicating with participants through [Techlahoma's Slack](https://fccokc.com/slack), so joining it is a requirement for this workshop!